-- 1. Permanent Changes in Position (Reassignment/Promotion/Reduction in Pay Band) - a) A new performance agreement will be provided to, and discussed with, an employee within thirty (30) calendar days after a reassignment, promotion, or reduction in pay band into a covered position which has different performance standards from the previously held position (whether or not the previous position was covered by TOPS).
-For example, a TSO promoted to a LTSO will be given new performance standards. - b) An employee who is under the new standards for at least ninety (90) days will be rated based on performance under the new standards.
-An employee who is under the new standards for less than ninety (90) days will be rated based on his/her standards and performance in his/her prior position. - c) Close-Out Evaluations for Permanent Changes of Position. - i.
-An employee will receive a close-out evaluation when the employee is reassigned, promoted, or reduced in pay band to a new position that has different performance standards and the employee has been under the previous standards for at least ninety (90) days before the change in position. - ii.
-A close-out evaluation consists of assigning an interim performance rating and completing all required forms and actions as if it were the final, end-of-year performance review. - iii.
-The close-out evaluation should be discussed with the employee and provided to the employee and new rating official for consideration in the end-of-year performance review.
+1. Permanent Changes in Position (Reassignment/Promotion/Reduction in Pay Band)

+- a) A new performance agreement will be provided to, and discussed with, an employee within thirty (30) calendar days after a reassignment, promotion, or reduction in pay band into a covered position which has different performance standards from the previously held position (whether or not the previous position was covered by TOPS).
+For example, a TSO promoted to a LTSO will be given new performance standards.
+(TSA 7/17/12; AFGE agreed 7/18) - b) An employee, who is under the new standards for at least ninety (90) days, will be rated based on performance under the new standards.
+An employee who is under the new standards for less than ninety (90) days will be rated based on his/her standards and performance in his/her prior position.
+(TSA 7/17/12; AFGE agreed 7/17/12) - c) Close-Out Evaluations for Permanent Changes of Position.
+(TSA 7/18/12; AFGE agreed 7/18/12) - (i) Employees will receive a close-out evaluation when the employee is reassigned, promoted, or reduced in pay band to a new position that has different performance standards and the employee has been under the previous standards for at least ninety (90) days before the change in position.
+(TSA 7/18/12; AFGE agreed 7/18/12) - (ii) A close-out evaluation consists of assigning an interim performance rating and completing all required forms and actions as if it were the final, end-of-year performance review.
+(TSA 7/18/12; AFGE agreed 7/18/12) - (iii)The close-out evaluation should be discussed with the employee and provided to the employee and new rating official for consideration in the end-of-year performance review.
+(TSA 7/18/12; AFGE agreed 7/18/12)